Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 Recover from version list

-- Folder List Click the tab.
+- Click the Folder List tab.

 - After selecting the recovery information, click the Confirm button.

-- After a recovery failure, if you perform recovery again using the overwrite function, you may be charged duplicate fees.
+- After a recovery failure, if you perform the recovery again using the overwrite function, you may be charged duplicate fees.

 Cancel recovery operation

-- Recovery History Click the tab.
+- Click the Recovery History tab.

-- Confirm Click the button.
+- Click the Confirm button.
 The recovery operation will be canceled.

 The recovery methods according to the type of recovery are as follows.

-| Recovery Type | Status Description |
+| Recovery type | Status description |

 |---|---|

-| General Recovery |
+| General recovery |

 |

-| When there is no file to recover (overwrite option not used) | Not shown in the status check list |
+| If there are no files to recover (overwrite option not used) | Not shown in the status check list |

 3 - API Reference